- 1. Objective

 This Hadoop Yarn tutorial will take you through all the aspects about Apache Hadoop Yarn like Yarn introduction, Yarn Architecture, Yarn nodes/daemons – resource manager and node manager.
 In this tutorial, we will discuss various Yarn features, characteristics, and High availability modes.

-2. Hadoop Yarn Tutorial- Introduction
+2. Hadoop Yarn Tutorial – Introduction

 Apache Yarn – “Yet Another Resource Negotiator” is the resource management layer of Hadoop.
 The Yarn was introduced in Hadoop 2.x.
 Yarn allows different data processing engines like graph processing, interactive processing, stream processing as well as batch processing to run and process data stored in HDFS (Hadoop Distributed File System).
-Apart from resource management, Yarn is also used for job Scheduling.
+Apart from resource management, Yarn also does job Scheduling.
 Yarn extends the power of Hadoop to other evolving technologies, so they can take the advantages of HDFS (most reliable and popular storage system on the planet) and economic cluster.
 To learn installation of Apache Hadoop 2 with Yarn follows this quick installation guide.

 3. Hadoop Yarn Architecture